OpenTermsArchive/contrib-versions/Xfinity/Terms of Service.md

 V. Violation of this Acceptable Use Policy
 What happens if you violate this Policy?

-Comcast reserves the right immediately to suspend or terminate your Service account and terminate the Subscriber Agreement if you violate the terms of this Policy or the Subscriber Agreement, or if anyone else you permit to access the Service violates this Policy.
+Comcast reserves the right immediately to suspend or apply other interim measures in its sole discretion to your Service, or terminate your Service account and terminate the Subscriber Agreement if you violate the terms of this Policy or the Subscriber Agreement, or if anyone else you permit to access the Service violates this Policy.
+In that event, Comcast also reserves the right to downgrade, suspend, or terminate other Comcast services you receive.

 How does Comcast enforce this Policy?